Weymouth Local and Family History

 The 4th of July 1930 saw the opening of the new Town Bridge across the harbour.
 There have been at least six bridges with the first one built during the late sixteenth century.

 During the second world war, Weymouth suffered heavy damage, with Chapelhay being the worst hit.
 Weymouth in World War 2 - Air Raid Data (Dates & Locations) Weymouth also featured prominently in the participation of the D-Day landings in Normandy with many British and American soldiers having left the shores of England here.
 A memorial erected on the esplanade, opposite the Royal Hotel, records that 517,816 troops and 144,093 vehicles embarked at Weymouth between 6th June 1944 and 7th May 1945.
-The 24 Hour Museum has some interesting D-Day Trails around the country and the Roll of Honour website gives the names of those listed on Weymouth's war memorials.
+The Roll of Honour website gives the names of those listed on Weymouth's war memorials.
 An interesting account of life during wartime is: Cider's War - the story of Tom Vine of Poole in WWII

 The Pavilion later known as the Ritz, opened in 1908, but was destroyed by fire in 1954.
 A new pavilion was built and opened in 1960.
 1986 was the year in which the part of the pier bandstand protruding into the sea was blown up, as it had become unsafe.
 In 1994 Weymouth hosted the start of the Tall Ships Race for the third time, the only port ever to have done so.

 Today Weymouth hosts many national and international events and in 2012, with Portland, was the venue for the sailing events of the Olympic Games.
 The Games have been and gone but not without medals being won for Great Britain in the sailing events, most notably, Ben Ainslie winning gold.

 All text and photographs on this page are my own and I therefore hold the copyright of them.
 Please respect this and if you wish to copy or use them elsewhere, please ask permission first.